What You Need to Know About Sailing in Vanuatu

 Shefa Province (Efate):

-- Yachting World: Marina in Port Vila with full facilities, including assistance with customs clearance
+• Yachting World: Marina in Port Vila with full facilities, including laundry and fuel dock.

 Penama Province (Ambae, Pentecost):